jakimfett/k8s-factory/services/metrics/README.md

 # Metrics Service

-This service provides monitoring capabilities for the Kubernetes Windsurf project using Prometheus and Grafana.
+This service provides monitoring capabilities for the k8s-factory project using Prometheus and Grafana.

 ## Components